elihu/templatte/README.md

 ```

 ## 🤝 Coffee Talk & Contributions
 Join our coffee circle!
-Become a brew master with our guide here.
+Become a brew master with our guide [here](.).

 ## 🚨 Spills and Clean-Ups
-- Spill: Template grounds lost.
+- **Spill**: Template grounds lost.
-  - Clean-Up: Double-check the path and ensure the format is as smooth as your espresso shot.
+  - *Clean-Up*: Double-check the path and ensure the format is as smooth as your espresso shot.

-- Spill: Unexpected latte art in the output.
+- **Spill**: Unexpected latte art in the output.
-  - Clean-Up: Confirm the output options; the latte art should be delightful, not unexpected.
+  - *Clean-Up*: Confirm the output options; the latte art should be delightful, not unexpected.

 For coffee emergencies, reach out to our Head Barista Bean Master.

 ## 📃 Coffee Stain License
-Templatte is licensed under the __ license.
+**Templatte** is licensed under the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.